A Simple 6-Month Link Building Plan for a New Site

 There are many challenges that face a new website when it comes to building links, whether you’ve done it before or not.
-That’s why it is important to create a simple but comprehensive link building plan.
+Whether you are building links yourself, buying backlinks or outsourcing parts, it is important to create a simple but comprehensive link building plan.

 A good plan should include the types of links to get, how many you should aim for, and what steps you need to take to get them.
 It starts with research to guide your content creation, and runs through social media and blogging until you can start reaching out to other sites.